 Michigan Senate Votes To Delay Cage-Free Ban For Hens

-Much of the seven-bill package won unanimous support, but senators split over giving dairy farms more time to implement enclosure standards for egg-laying hens that take effect this month under a 2009 law.
-Farmers would not have to comply until October 2025 for hens and next April for pregnant pigs under one of the measures that was sent to the House for consideration.
+Farmers would not have to comply until October 2025 for hens and next April for pigs under the bill that will go to the House for consideration next.

 The Republican-backed measure is part of an update to the Animal Industry Act that has bipartisan support otherwise.

 Starting in October 2025, businesses would be prohibited from selling shelled eggs that are the product of hens confined in enclosures that are not considered to be cage-free housing.